Aja (song): Legacy

 Brian Sweet of the Library of Congress cited Shorter's "masterful tenor solo" on "Aja" as one of the album's highlights when the library added Aja to the United States National Recording Registry in 2010.
 Jazz.com critic Matt Miller includes "Aja" on his list of the 12 essential Shorter tracks.
 In 2013, Chicago radio station WXRT-FM included it among its ten most memorable sax solos in rock."

 Gadd's work on the track has also been influential.
 "Even the best part of three decades after it was recorded, drummers are still listening to 'Aja' in awe," said Richard Chamberlain of Rhythm magazinein 2010.
 AllMusic calls his solo over the tag "one of the least boring drum solos ever to appear on a '70s rock album."
 Nate Chinen at Jazz Times put "Aja" among Gadd's five best tracks in 2013, calling it "a pop music legend".
 On the album's 40th anniversary, Spins Cook-Wilson called the solo "the beating heart of the album" and Nielson describes it as "both spectacular and 'spectacular'".

 Jazz writer Ben Sidran considers "Aja" a seminal recording.
 "It was a moment when pop music got extended by virtue of the drums you played," he told Gadd in his oral history, Talking Jazz.
 "That session, at the time, was kind of legendary ...
 [I]t was important because pop music suddenly took a turn left."

-Aja Brown, mayor of Compton, California, was named after the song, since her mother was a fan.
+Aja Brown, the former mayor of Compton, California, was named after the song, since her mother was a fan.
 In 2020, A'ja Wilson, that year's WNBA MVP with the Las Vegas Aces, told an interviewer on NPR's Wait Wait...
 Don't Tell Me! that she was named for the song because it was her father's favorite.